 If the wrong items are found in your bin we will not be able to empty it.
 Our crews will record the problem and leave an advisory note on your bin.
 It will be your responsibility to remove the items of contamination for the next blue-lidded bin collection.

 Contamination of any amount and any kind cannot be collected.
 A small amount of contamination can add up across a whole round.
 When the recycling is taken to be sorted at the MRF a whole load can be rejected if the percentage of items that cannot be recycled is too high.
 This can mean a whole lorry of recycling could be sent to landfill, a destination that is not only a waste of the materials but also very expensive.

 You can put excess recycling in a sturdy container (such as a bucket or washing up bowl) beside your blue-lidded bin.
-You can also take excess recycling to one of the local Neighbourhood Recycling Centres or to your nearest Household Waste Recycling Centre (tip/dump).
+You can also take excess recycling to one of the local Neighbourhood Recycling Centres or to your nearest Recycling Centre.

 If you put your bin out for collection on the correct day and we missed it, you can report it online.
 Please ensure you report your missed bin within 48 hours of your scheduled collection day.

 All residents will receive a standard sized blue-lidded bin (240 litre).
 Residents with access issues can have a small (140 litre) wheeled bin after an assessment has been made.